-Cray Graph Engine (CGE) Advanced Options
+5.2.4 Cray Graph Engine (CGE) Advanced Options

-CGE provides a number of advanced options that can be used to change the behaviour of the database server for a specific request.
+CGE provides a number of advanced options that can be used to change the behavior of the database server for a specific request.
 Some of these options impact the server, whereas others impact individual requests.
 The user interface for configuring advanced options is shown in the following figure:

-Figure 8.
+Figure 6.
 Server Name Value Pairs